What Language Models Know But Don't Say: Non-Generative Prior Extraction for Generalization: Introduction

-We evaluate LoID on ten publicly available tabular datasets that are widely used benchmarks and have appeared in numerous prior studies, ensuring comparability with existing methods.
-We compare LoID against uninformative Bayesian inference and LLMProcesses.
-To provide an upper bound, we additionally train and evaluate a logistic regression model on the \emph{entire} dataset, offering insight into performance when full population data is available.
-Across extensive out-of-distribution splits, LoID outperforms existing approaches in predictive accuracy (AUC).
-By deterministically extracting domain knowledge encoded in large language models, LoID enables robust and reproducible inference.
+We evaluate LoID on 14 publicly available tabular datasets that are widely used benchmarks and have been studied in prior work, along with one non-public medical dataset to assess performance on data that does not exist in pre-training corpora.
+We compare LoID against uninformative Bayesian inference, LLMProcesses, and AutoElicit.
+To provide an upper bound, we additionally train logistic and linear regression models on IID training sets, offering insight into performance when the true data distribution is available.

+Our experiments show that LoID improves OOD generalization across 11/15 tabular datasets, recovering 50\% of the lost performance on average.

-In summary, our contributions include: \begin{itemize} \item \textbf{Logit-based deterministic prior elicitation.} LoID is the first method to extract Bayesian priors directly from the token-level logits of large language models, eliminating the variability associated with text generation and prompt sampling.
+In summary, our contributions include: \begin{itemize} \item \textbf{Logit-based deterministic prior elicitation.} LoID is the first method to extract Bayesian priors directly from the token-level logits of LLMs, eliminating the variability associated with text generation and prompt sampling.